ajduberstein/gis_tutorial/README.md

 QGIS is my vote for the best free geospatial data visualizer and editor.
 Candidly, I wish I didn’t have to use QGIS.
 It’s quite buggy--long-time colleagues know I describe it as a piece of malware that happens to double as mapping software.
-However, it’s still the best free GUI-based tool for the job.
+However, it’s still the best, free GUI for the job.

 ## Setup